NULabNortheastern/digitalassignmentshowcase/text_analysis/intro_to_writing_spring_2022_lerner/README.md

 # Computational Text Analysis

 ## Individual Class Info
-Advanced Writing in the Disciplines – Three courses
+Introduction to Writing
 <br>
-Cecelia Musselman
+Neal Lerner
 <br>
-Spring 2020
+Spring 2022
 <br>
-Number of students: 19 in each

 ## Summary of Module
 This module goes over computational text analysis for a corpus of texts, specifically literature in a particular discipline.
 The module includes a brief discussion on big data, how computational text analysis is useful, the browser tools that can be used to do this method of analysis, and how to interpret the results.